-Five things to help you choose a name for your business
+5 tips to help you choose a name for your new product or organization

 We do a lot of branding and rebranding for clients here at Sandstorm.
 Naming is a fundamental piece of any organization’s identity, and we do not embark on this process lightly.
 It requires clients to do a lot of reflection about where they are today and where they want to be 5, 10, 20 years from now.